MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents the system from using NTFS tracking features to resolve a shortcut.

 If you enable this policy setting, the system does not try to locate the file by using its file ID.
 It skips this step and begins a comprehensive search of the drive specified in the target path.